 These courses introduce the fields of nonproliferation and terrorism studies, including the technical aspects of weapons proliferation; how these issues fit into the broader context of world politics; and practical training in research methods and other analytical techniques.

 Advanced courses allow for deeper knowledge on a particular region or specialized topic.

-Electives by advisement build on expertise that can benefit your career.
+Electives—chosen in consultation with your career and academic adviser—build on expertise that can benefit your career.
 Elective credits can be used to take workshops, regular courses, and seminars.
 This is also an opportunity to take classes in other Institute degree programs.

 Courses taught in your chosen language combine language skills development with topics related to your NPTS degree work and professional interests.

 Professional Internship Option

 An internship is not required, but for students who wish to do an internship during their studies, the Institute can assist with securing an internship, including the possibility of intern positions in government agencies, international organizations, and think tanks.
 Check out where our students recently interned.

 The NPTS honors thesis is a highly selective program.
 Students are challenged to design and conduct an independent research project of professional scope and quality with the guidance of a thesis adviser.
 A limited number of students are selected to participate in the honors thesis program each academic year.
 Students apply to participate in their second semester and, if selected, conduct research during their third and/or final terms.
 Students present their findings to a panel of faculty, students, and the public.